Given a wide API surface area are small changes, most API upgrades are safe for most users. Could we upgrade their fixed API version automatically?

 How we overvalue the wrong technology and novel aspects of interface design at the expense of substantial gains to our productivity.

-A lightweight and stack agnostic operational technique for easy visibility into production systems.
+A lightweight and technology agnostic operational technique for easy and near realtime visibility and live querying into production systems.

 Why and how to put limits and rate limits on your web services.
 Introducing redis-cell.